MohammadBaghbanzadeh/Markdown-to-LaTeX-by-regex/README.md

 ## Credits

-This project was created by Mohammad Baghbanzadeh, 9812223158.
+This project was created by Mohammad Baghbanzadeh.

 ## Source